oci-landing-zones/oci-cis-landingzone-quickstart/README.md

 - Object Storage

  ## Deliverables
- The template encloses two deliverables:
+ This repository encloses two deliverables:

 - A reference implementation written in Terraform HCL (Hashicorp Language) that provisions fully functional resources in an OCI tenancy.
 - A Python script that performs compliance checks for most of the CIS OCI Foundations Benchmark recommendations.